ncatlab/nlab-content/pages/7/9/9/8/18997/content.md

 >Compute the set of homotopy classes of maps, $[X,Y]$, in terms of the classifying data for $X$, $Y$.

 He had already started on this program in two (famous) papers [[Combinatorial homotopy I]] and [[Combinatorial homotopy II]].
-The term _combinatorial homotopy_ was, it seems, in part inspired by the similar usage in _combinatorial_ group theory.
+The term _combinatorial homotopy_ was, it seems, in part inspired by the similar usage in _[[combinatorial group theory]]_ and his hope would seem to have been that the ideas from the theory of group presentations would allow new insights on combinatorially defined 'complexes'.

 ## References